mmtekin/atp-tennis-predictor-analysis/README.md

 frameborder="0"
 ></iframe>

-Surprisingly, our analysis shows no significant advantage for left-handed players, contrary to common tennis wisdom.
+Surprisingly, my analysis shows no significant advantage for left-handed players, contrary to common tennis wisdom.
 This suggests that handedness might not be a crucial feature for match prediction.
+This does go against the common belief that left-handed players have an advantage over right-handed players due to them being able to hit forehands to their opponents' backhands.
+This plot seems to suggest that there is no advantage to being left-handed which is important to note.

 3. **Ranking Difference and Win Rate**
 <iframe